VIRTUAL-K4MI-CLUB/Master/README.md

 - muahahaha. (blackout shader locked to worldspace constraint) x (shader is disabled upon toggle gameobject true *linked to terminal*)
 - (no udon lockz!)

--not sure how to detect patreon supporters... so the terminal will unlock patreoniftz.
+-not sure how to detect patreon supporters... so the terminal will unlock patreon giftz.

 x:REALM OF A K4MI*